Make an academic appeal

 What to do if you're thinking about making an appeal

 Start preparing as soon as possible.
-Submitting your appeal in good time maximises your chance of receiving the outcome in good time to prepare for the next academic year.
+Submitting your appeal promptly gives you the best chance of receiving an appeal outcome in good time to prepare for your next academic year.

-- Read the University Examination Regulations, Section 11, to find out what are permissible grounds of appeal.
+- Read the University Examination Regulations, Section 11, to find out which grounds of appeal are permissible.

 How to make an appeal

-You have 15 working days from when you receive a decision to submit an appeal.
+You have 15 working days from when you receive a programme outcome notification to submit an appeal.
+Your result notification email will state the deadline for making an appeal.

-- Download an Appeal Form (Office document, 22kB).
+- Download an Appeal Form (Office document, 23kB).

 - Organise any evidence you believe supports the reason for your appeal.

-- Submit the completed form and evidence to your faculty office by the deadline.
-The email address will be on the letter explaining the decision.
+- Email the completed form and evidence to your faculty by the deadline, using the correct address:

 What happens after you submit an appeal